 “I think that’s why I just kept my hair long and black.
 That has always been my look since the day I began working,” Heart shares.

-The actress cares for her long, lustrous locks by observing a daily hair care routine that incorporates precious me-time.
+The actress cares for her long, lustrous locks by observing a daily that incorporates precious me-time.
 For Heart, showering is not just cleansing — it’s therapy.
 “Just taking a shower for me is therapeutic, so I make it a point to take my time putting the treatments I need on my body and shampooing and conditioning my hair.
 Because of my work, I do my hair every day.
 It’s important for me to bring back the healthy stuff that is destroyed by heat and replenish that with conditioner.”

 She adds, “After shampooing, I like to apply a nice leave-on conditioner, and that’s when I soak and scrub.
 After I do everything, that’s when I rinse my hair.”